-Eli Greenhoe is a composer, songwriter, guitarist, and singer from Brooklyn, New York.
+Eli Greenhoe is a composer, songwriter, and guitarist from Brooklyn, New York.
 His music has been performed by such groups as the Brooklyn Symphony Orchestra, Manhattan School of Music Symphony, and the SEM ensemble, among others.
 Recent performances include orchestral premieres conducted by George Manahan and Bruno Ferrandis, respectively, and works commissioned and premiered by Aki Takahashi and Thomas Piercy, William Lang (of loadbang) and members of Yarn/Wire.
 Upcoming projects include a new work for loadbang, and a commission from violin/viola duo andPlay.

 In 2018, Eli won a Charles Ives Scholarship from the American Academy of Arts and Letters.
 Additionally, he has twice (2013, 2016) been a finalist in the ASCAP Morton Gould Competition and has received honorable mention recognition from both the Columbus Symphony Orchestra and loadbang in their respective calls for scores.
 Upon graduating from the Manhattan School of Music, Mr. Greenhoe was awarded both the Nicholas Flagello award for excellence in composition and the Carl Kanter prize for orchestral music.